 A mediator is an impartial person, who has the experience and expertise to guide you towards a positive pathway.

 Furthermore, the mediator will also be able to offer sound legal advice and keep you abridged of what should be happening through the separation process; all of this should be done in a calm and collected manner.

-Mediation often goes hand-in-hand with legal advice, meaning that you safe in the knowledge that someone actually does care about your financial and psychological well-being, whilst being involved in the midst of divorce proceedings.
+Mediation often goes hand-in-hand with legal advice, meaning that you are safe in the knowledge that someone does care about your financial and psychological well-being, whilst being involved in the amid of divorce proceedings.

 Mediation is an affordable alternative and it shows that a party has gone to every length in order to make a split workable and amicable.

-Nevertheless, this is one of more expensive options and does often need to researched in depth before moving forward.
+Nevertheless, this is one of the more expensive options and dose often needs to be researched in depth before moving forward.
 If an agreement cannot be forged then the solicitors for both parties cannot move the process forward.